Gamidah Jacobs grew up in the Bo-Kaap and lives in one of district's oldest houses. She's a wonderful guide to the area and conducts...

 Bo-Kaap Museum information

 This small museum provides some insight into the lifestyle of a prosperous 19th-century Cape Muslim family, and a somewhat idealised view of Islamic practice in Cape Town.
-The most interesting exhibit, although it lacks decent captions, is the selection of black-and-white photos of local life displayed in the upstairs room, across the courtyard.
+The most interesting exhibit is the selection of black-and-white photos of local life displayed in the upstairs room, across the courtyard.
 The house itself, which was built between 1763 and 1768, is the oldest in the area.